actualbudget/docs/docs/getting-started/starting-clean.md

 If you're happy, great!
 Keep budgeting to keep track of your progress on your goals.

-A more detailed breakdown of how budgeting in Actual works is provided [here](../budgeting/)
+A more detailed breakdown of how budgeting in Actual works is provided in [the budgeting page](../budgeting/)

 ### Credit Cards
 If you currently are carrying credit card debt in an on budget account you will need to capture that debt in a category.
-A guide on how to handle that can be found [here](../budgeting/credit-cards)
+A guide on how to handle that can be found in [the credit card guide](../budgeting/credit-cards)

 ### The Month Ahead Method
 It can be hard to know where to budget your funds when you get paid in the middle of the month, or get multiple paychecks per month.